Timmoth/PixiJs-Sprite-Cutter/README.md

       {
-         "file": // The relative path to the source sprite sheet "file-id": // A unique prefix for sprites from this sheet (keep this short to reduce file size) "sprite-size": // The size of the sprites in this sheet "sprite-sheet-size": // The resolution of the sprite sheet }
+         "file": // The relative path to the source sprite sheet "file-id": // A unique prefix for sprites from this sheet (keep this short to reduce file size) }
    ],
    "animation":[